jbroddy/jbroddy/README.md

-- Hi, I’m Josh Roddy (@jbroddy), a Computer Science Undergrad at North Carolina State University
+- Hi, I’m Josh Roddy (@jbroddy), a User Support Technician at the North Carolina Division of Parks and Recreation
+- I graduated with a B.S.
+Degree in Computer Science from North Carolina State University
 - I’m interested in Software Development and Data Analysis, especially as it pertains to Meteorology and serving people
+- I’m currently learning about standardizing databases and code infrastructure, Git setup, and Containerization (with Docker)
-- I’m currently learning processes of Software Engineering and how to work with a team of Engineers, as well as Database Management.
-- In the past I have learned about Data Structures, Software Principles in Java and C, and Machine Learning in Python
+- In the past I have learned about processes of Software Engineering and how to work with a team of Engineers, as well as Database Management, Data Structures, Software Principles in Java and C, and Machine Learning in Python
 - I’m looking to collaborate on any cool projects you might like to share with me!
 - How to reach me: joshuabroddy@gmail.com